lserveriiev/cloudx/README.md

   region: eu-central-1
 ```
 where the `bucket` property is mandatory.
 If you are using the [localstack](https://github.com/localstack/localstack)
-for the development purpose, you can override the config.
+for the development purpose, you can override the config **endpoint.url**.

 ### Using the API